teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 It's all about the properties.
 Declare and pass - all you need to know to use props.

-But how are these properties are applicable to the login form component?
+But how are these properties apply to the login form component?
 Props can make our login form more generic by extracting the submission function into a property.
-It will allow to use this component with any submission action you need(request to a test server, request to an actual server etc.).
+It will allow using this component with any submission action you need(request to a test server, request to an actual server, etc.).
 This prop will be called \`submit\` and will be a function which returns a resolved promise if the submit action has succeeded and rejected promise if there is an error.
 Let us declare the prop by the example given above:

 ```js
 export let submit;